BUILDING RESILIENCE IN THE WATERSHED

 Participating communities include Arlington, Dedham, Franklin, Holliston, Medway, Millis, Natick, Needham, Newton, Norfolk, Sherborn, Watertown, Wellesley, Weston, Wrentham, Boston, Cambridge, Dover, Bellingham, Waltham.

-Read the final report for Phase I of Building Resilience in the Watershed, published in June 2021, to learn more about how we developed the model and what we discovered.
+Read project reports from June 2024 and June 2022 to learn more about how we developed the model and what we discovered.
 (Appendix)

 Identifying Flood Solutions

-Learn how the flood model was developed in Charles River Flood Model Part I: Stormwater Modeling
+Learn how the flood model was developed in Charles River Flood Model Part: Stormwater Modeling

 Priority Solutions

-The Charles River Flood Model was used to model the impact of three types of nature-based solutions in fifty potential opportunities for flood storage.
-The nature-based solutions explored were building green stormwater infrastructure, reducing impervious cover, land conservation, and increase in tree canopy.
-Of the fifty opportunity sites modeled, the project team has identified and developed concept designs for eight priority interventions for flood storage: Hardy Pond, Waltham, Waltham Priority Impact Area, Albemarle Park, Newton, Longfellow Pond in Wellesley, Weston Town Center, Natick High School, Oakland Park, Medway, and Milford Priority Impact Area.
+The Charles River Flood Model was used to model the benefits of flood mitigation-focused conceptual designs at multiple sites across the watershed.
+Conceptual designs focus on nature-based solutions, including green stormwater infrastructure, reducing impervious cover, land conservation, stream and wetland restoration, and increasing tree canopy.
+To date, the project team has identified three priority interventions for flood storage and developed concept designs for Hardy Pond, Waltham, Waltham Priority Impact Area, Albemarle Park, Newton, Longfellow Pond in Wellesley, Weston Town Center, Natick High School, Oakland Park, Medway, and Milford Priority Impact Area.

 LEARN HOW WE IDENTIFY PROJECTS: